joeferner/node-java/README.md

       This path cannot have quotes.
 * If you see an error such as "Call to 'node findJavaHome.js' returned exit status 1" Try running `node findJavaHome.js` in the node-java directory to see the full failure message.
+* If you are having problems finding 'jni.h'.
+Make sure you have the JDK installed not just the JRE.
+If you are using OpenJDK you want the openjdk-7-jdk package, not openjdk-7-jre.

 ## Installation Mac